jenstornell/kirby-fragment-field/README.md

 ### As plugin

-You can also use the code inside of a plugin:
+You can also use the code inside of a plugin.
+Then you need to force load the plugin first:

 ```php
 kirby()->plugin('kirby-logic-field');